 - 1/2 cup peanut butter chips

-- In a medium bowl, whisk together flour, cocoa powder, baking powder and salt.
+- In a medium bowl, whisk together baking blend, cocoa powder, baking powder and salt.
 Set aside.

 - In a large bowl, beat together chocolate, egg, vanilla, apple butter, and sugars until well combined, then slowly beat in dry ingredients until just combined.
 Fold in peanut butter chips.
 Cover and chill for 30 minutes.